sam-y-tang/SSH-dockerfile/README.md

 [s1ntaxe770r](https://github.com/s1ntaxe770r) wrote about why you'd want to do this here [here](https://dev.to/s1ntaxe770r/how-to-setup-ssh-within-a-docker-container-i5i)

 I used it to access ubuntu development environment on another Windows PC which has docker ubuntu container.  ssh and sftp.
-I don't need.

 ## Building the image